A project of the Partnership for a New American Economy

 Top countries of origin

 In the last two decades, the immigrants arriving in West Virginia have added to the state’s diversity.
 In 1990, the three most common countries of origin of West Virginia’s foreign-born population were the United Kingdom, Germany, and Italy.
-By 2011, that had changed dramatically, with Mexico, India, and China topping the list.
+By 2013, that had changed dramatically, with Mexico, China and India topping the list.

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 For West Virginia, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: In 2009 almost 55 percent of students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 More than three out of four students earning engineering PhDs in the state in recent years were also non-citizens.

 Share of Engineering PhDs who were temporary residents (2006-2013)